Blog

 Tips for a healthy spine

-After yesterday’s interlude about reflections on the miracle of life, I’m back to looking at the spine!
 In previous blogs we have explored the structure of the spine and its surrounding musculature.
-From this we can see that the spine has many functions: Movement Support/posture Protection of the spinal cord and associated nerves Reservoir for…
+From this we can see that the spine has many functions: Movement Support/posture Protection of the spinal cord and associated nerves Reservoir for calcium ions Absorbing impact Blood supply Protection of major organs (ribs attach to the spine) Movements of…

 Read more